Planix, Inc. is where I work.

 Do not EVER even try to send me spam!

 More complete and current information may be available via "finger".
 If you have a browser that supports the "gopher" protocol you can do that with a single click .

 Please visit my FreeWare Software and Programming Projects pages.

-Note that you can find my home-directory dot files (user login session setup and configuration files) on my FTP site here:
+Note that you can find my home-directory dot files (user login, session setup, and configuration files) here: